Vietnam.vn - Nền tảng quảng bá Việt Nam

 Notably, the price of straw mushrooms this year has increased sharply to 150,000 VND/kg, due to the prolonged hot weather causing a decrease in output and limited supply.
 In addition, simple processed products such as tofu, fermented bean curd, soft tofu or fried tofu with lemongrass and chili are also selling very well, with prices ranging from 8,000 - 15,000 VND per piece, or from 40,000 - 60,000 VND/kg, suitable for all consumer segments.

-Ms. Nguyen Thi Thanh Thuy, a vendor at Nghia Tan market (Cau Giay district, Hanoi) shared: "I sell more types of mushrooms than usual.
+Ms. Nguyen Thi Thanh Thuy, a trader at Nghia Tan market (Cau Giay district, Hanoi) shared: "I sell more types of mushrooms than usual.
 I get some types of mushrooms from the company so the prices are stable.
 As for straw mushrooms and oyster mushrooms, I buy them from the market so the prices fluctuate, with a difference of about 10,000 VND."

 Thực phẩm chay 'chiếm sóng' thị trường đồ lễ Phật Đản 2025